rancher/docs/content/rke/latest/en/upgrades/how-upgrades-work/_index.md

 weight: 1
 ---

-In this section, you'll learn how each type of node is upgraded by default when a cluster is upgraded using `rke up`.
+In this section, you'll learn what happens when you edit or upgrade your RKE Kubernetes cluster.
+The below sections describe how each type of node is upgraded by default when a cluster is upgraded using `rke up`.

 {{% tabs %}}
 {{% tab "RKE v1.1.0+" %}}